 - 1 tablespoon cornstarch

-In a small bowl combine the Silk soymilk and apple cider vinegar.
+- In a small bowl, combine the milk and apple cider vinegar.
 Stir to combine.
 Set aside.

-Chop the vegan butter into cubes and add to the flour.
-Pulse until it resembles a course meal, about 10 or so seconds.
-Add the raisins, orange zest, flax seed meal, and cornstarch.
+- Chop the vegan butter into cubes and add to the flour.
+Pulse until it resembles a coarse meal, about 10 or so seconds.
+Add the raisins, orange zest, flaxseed meal, and cornstarch.
 Pulse to combine.
-Pour this into a mixing bowl.
-Create a well in the middle.
+Pour this into a mixing bowl and create a well in the middle.

-Bake 40 - 45 minutes.*** When you tap the top of the loaf, it should have a hollow sound.
+- Bake 40 to 45 minutes.
+When you tap the top of the loaf, it should have a hollow sound.
 That lets you know it's done.

 ** I could not find currants so I used a combination of regular and yellow raisins.